ryu1kn/procedural-page-crawler/README.md

 * Receive instructions: where to go, what to do
 * Execute every instruction one-by-one, making expression result available to the following steps

+## Disclaimer

+This tool started off as a one-time JS script that helps another project.
+Later I found myself using this in several of my other projects.
+When I changed the language to TypeScript, I needed to compile and publish it to a npm registry instead of directly installing it from its github repo; so here you see this.
+You're welcome to use this but I just want to make sure that you have a right expectation... 🙂

 ## Usage

 ```sh